bsugg/Project2/README.md

     ## [1] "C:/Users/suggb/Documents/ST558/Projects/Project2/Sunday.md"

-A template file has been created that utilizes the above R markdown automation to generate a full analysis of methods used, metadata overview, data import and slicing, numeric summaries, model fit, model selection, and model testing for each day of the week.
-These individual analysis can be found at the below links:
+A template file has been created that utilizes the above R markdown automation to generate a full analysis with a metadata overview, data import and slicing, numeric summaries, model fit, model selection, model testing, and final conclusion for best model used for each day of the week.
+These individual analysis can be found within the below links:

 The analysis for [Monday is available here](Monday.md).
 The analysis for [Tuesday is available here](Tuesday.md).